ngicks/zenn-article/articles/go-make-everything-iterator.md

 }

 // Range produces an iterator that yields sequential Numeric values in range [start, end).
-// Values start from `start` and step toward `end` 1 by 1,
+// Values start from `start` and step toward `end`.
-// increased or decreased depending on start < end or not. func Range[T Numeric](start, end T) iter.Seq[T] {
+// At each step value is increased by 1 if start < end, otherwise decreased by 1. func Range[T Numeric](start, end T) iter.Seq[T] {
     return func(yield func(T) bool) {
         switch {